Bring the best of Montréal home with you!

 • Boulevard Saint-Laurent - La Main - Artgang

-Montréal is one of North America’s most stylish, design-savvy cities, with a cutting-edge portfolio reaching all the way back to iconic moments like Expo 67 and the 1976 Olympics.
-Fittingly in 2006, the city was named a UNESCO City of Design alongside international trendsetters like Berlin, Bilbao, Helsinki, Mexico City, Seoul and Nagoya, and each year the local boutiques are stuffed to the brim with the latest and greatest Montréal-made must-have souvenirs.
-And keeping in line with the city’s parallel title as the Most Sustainable Destination in North America, for this year we’re spotlighting eco-friendly, reusable items produced by local artisans with love and an ever-so-special attention to detail.
+Montréal is one of the world’s most stylish, design-savvy cities, with a cutting-edge portfolio reaching all the way back to iconic aesthetic trend-setting moments like Expo 67 and the 1976 OlympicsNamed a UNESCO City of Design in 2006—alongside international trendsetters like Berlin, Bilbao, Helsinki, Mexico City, Seoul and Nagoya—you can depend on these local boutiques to spotlight some the latest and greatest Montréal-made must-have souvenirs.
+And keeping in line with the city’s parallel title as the Most Sustainable Destination in North America, our local artisans specialize in eco-friendly, reusable items made with love an an ever-so-special attention to detail that’s uniquely Montréalais.

 Boutique Arloca